rkiel/keeping-promises/README.md

 }
 ```

 From the Node.js documentation, we know that `readFile` returns the contents of the file as a Buffer.
-We can write a function called `convertToString` that will transform the Buffer into a string.
+Ultimately, we want to work with an array of strings so the first step will be to convert the Buffer into a string.
+We can write a function called `convertToString` that does just that.

 ```JavaScript
 function convertToString(data) {